 24. You can’t go to Finland and not stay in a traditional log cabin.

 25. Or rent a snowmobile to explore the icy lakes and snowy forests.
+You could book onto this highly rated Snowmobile Safari, Reindeer and Husky Farm trip in Rovaniemi.
+Guaranteed to have a great time!

 26. Eat copious amounts of berries and mushrooms after going picking in Nuuksio National Park.